THE DREAM

 Light brings news sights

-Inspired by Alice in Wonderland, the “Gobble Me” worm distorts the ‘eat me’ motif into something uncanny, a fleshy lure that fuels the light and tempts players toward the unseen.
+Inspired by Alice in Wonderland, the “Gobble Me” worm twists the familiar eat me motif into something unsettling , a fleshy lure that fuels the light and tempts players toward the unseen.

 They play with your nerves